Appearance

 Setup AWS

-In this step, you will be provisioning necessary infrastructure in AWS Console for the following purpose:
+In this step, you will provision the necessary infrastructure in the AWS Console to:

-- Create S3 Bucket to collect cloudflare logs
+- Create an S3 Bucket to collect Cloudflare logs

-- Create SQS Queue to receive notifications when new logs are written to the S3 bucket
+- Create an SQS Queue to receive notifications when new logs are written to the S3 bucket

 - Update S3 bucket properties to send notifications to the SQS queue

-- Create AWS Access Key and AWS Secret Access Key for Realm IAM user
+- Create AWS Access Key and Secret Access Key for the Realm IAM user

 Create S3 Bucket